Zakaria-Soukarieh/Documentation/03_Exercises/04_Database/sql-exercise-master/README.md

 In the **Execute SQL** tab, do the following:

-14. Produce a table that contains, for each employee, his/her name, company name, and company date.
+14. Produce a table that contains, for each employee, his/her name, company name, and company date.got
 15. Find the name of **employees** that work in companies made before 2000.
 16. Find the name of company that has a graphic designer.
 17. Commit ("Joins") 🔑🔑🔑🔑🔑